Drama and Democracy: 2018/19

 Module Convenor: Matthew Franks

 Drama is the most public literary form - at many points in history the most immediately engaged in social change.
-Dublin’s Abbey Theatre, Roosevelt’s Federal Theatre Project, and the Market Theatre, Johannesburg, are among the many companies that have played a major part in defining national identities at times of crisis and have been platforms for protest.
+Dublin's Abbey Theatre, Cape Town's Space Theatre, and New York's Cherry Lane Theatre are among the many sites that have played a major part in defining national identities at times of crisis and have been platforms for protest.

 This module looks at major English-language plays written since the beginning of the twentieth century.
 We shall examine theatre in Ireland, South Africa, and the USA to investigate some of the ways writers have dramatised political, racial, class, and gender issues and have tried to foster a sense of community and intervene in history.
 Developments in theatrical form will be studied as vehicles for ideas.
 The work of designers, directors, and actors will be considered alongside the texts.
 At the heart of the module is the shifting relationship between theatre and social change.